 - 5.1 The key standards within the PSIAS which relate to the preparation of the internal audit plan are summarised below: - Standard 2010 Planning which states that "the chief audit executive must establish risk-based plans to determine the priorities of the internal audit activity, consistent with the organisation's goals" - Standard 2020 Communication and Approval which states that "the chief audit executive must communicate the internal audit activity's plans and resource requirements, including significant interim changes, to senior management and the board for review and approval.
-The chief audit executive must also communicate the impact of resource limitations." - 5.2 The CIPFA Publication 'Audit Committees: Practical Guidance for Local Authorities and Police 2018 Edition' states that "The audit committee should seek to make best use of the internal audit resource within the assurance framework.
+The chief audit executive must also communicate the impact of resource limitations."

+- 5.2 The CIPFA Publication 'Audit Committees: Practical Guidance for Local Authorities and Police 2018 Edition' states that "The audit committee should seek to make best use of the internal audit resource within the assurance framework.
 In particular, the audit committee should seek confirmation from internal audit that the audit plan takes into account the requirement to provide an annual internal audit opinion that can be used to inform the Annual Governance Statement.
-Specific activities will include: - Approving (but not directing) the risk-based plan, considering the use made of other sources of assurance." - 5.3 The CIPFA Publication also states that "The committee will wish to seek assurance from the HIA that appropriate risk assessment has been carried out as part of the preparation of the internal audit plans when they are presented." - 5.4 The Internal Audit Annual Plan 2021/22 at Appendix 2 has been developed by the Chief Internal Auditor and the Principal Internal Auditor to set out the proposed range and breadth of audit activity to be undertaken to provide the independent and objective audit opinion. - 5.5 As part of the Internal Audit planning process it was necessary to consider each organisation's priorities, plans, strategies, objectives, risks and mitigating controls, and the internal and external assurances provided to determine the priorities of the Internal Audit activity consistent with the organisation's goals, as follows: - Analysis was undertaken of Internal Audit work during the past 5 years against the Audit Universe to ensure appropriate coverage; - The Corporate Risk Register was checked to confirm coverage on key strategic risks; and - Account was taken of known external audit and inspection activities to avoid duplication of assurance work. - 5.6 It is envisaged that 2021/22 will continue to be year of change for the Council, therefore the Internal Audit Annual Plan 2021/22 should be considered to be flexible and will be periodically reviewed, and amended as required, to reflect any new arrangement or changing risks and priorities or available resources.
-Any amendments relating to the Council will be brought to the Audit Committee for approval.
+Specific activities will include: - Approving (but not directing) the risk-based plan, considering the use made of other sources of assurance." - 5.3 The CIPFA Publication also states that "The committee will wish to seek assurance from the HIA that appropriate risk assessment has been carried out as part of the preparation of the internal audit plans when they are presented." - The Chief Internal Auditor (CAE) and the Principal Internal Auditor have developed the Internal Audit Annual Plan 2022/23 at Appendix 2, based on the Internal Audit staff resources set out in 6.1.
+It sets out the proposed range and breadth of audit activity to be undertaken to provide the independent and objective audit opinions to Midlothian Council and MIJB. - 5.5 As part of the Internal Audit planning process it was necessary to consider each organisation's priorities, plans, strategies, objectives, risks and mitigating controls, and the internal and external assurances provided to determine the priorities of the Internal Audit activity consistent with the organisation's goals, as follows: - Analysis was undertaken of Internal Audit work during the past 5 years against the Audit Universe which has been significantly revised and realigned by the Principal Internal Auditor to reflect the current strategic and operational management arrangements and approach to service delivery to ensure appropriate coverage; - The Strategic Risk Profile was checked to confirm coverage on key strategic risks, as reliance is placed on the risk assessments carried out by the Risk Owners taking account of the risk ratings and mitigations; and - Account was taken of known external audit and inspection activities to avoid duplication of assurance work. - 5.6 It is envisaged that 2022/23 will continue to be a year of change for the Council and other partner organisations.
+Therefore the Internal Audit Annual Plan 2022/23 should be considered to be flexible and will be periodically reviewed, and amended as required, to reflect any new arrangement or changing risks and priorities or available resources.
+Any amendments relating to the Council will be brought to the Corporate Management Team and the Audit Committee for approval. - 5.7 The Non MLC days reflect the Council's partnership working commitment to provide Internal Audit resource and services to the Midlothian Health and Social Care Integration Joint Board (MIJB).
+A separate Internal Audit Annual Plan 2022/23 will be presented to MIJB Audit and Risk Committee for approval.